arashnm80/arashnm80.github.io/handbook/choice.md

 > newton's third law, The only way of getting somewhere is to leave something behind.

+> if i choose nothing, i will get nothing.

 We are constantly choosing every second of our life and even when we are doing nothing it's a choice itself.
 (Dubiety: Of course I know that we might have many options, few options or no option at all.
 I don't convince myself in mind opium way to believe there are always options for us.
 But generally speaking and not thinking strict: we are constantly choosing.)

 ### limitation